AgentLoneStar007/PythonBasicUtils/README.md

 - Add an option to handle dependency installation in a window, instead of a terminal.
 - Add more graphical elements overall.
-- Add a `project.json` file that contains the name of the project, it's author, and maybe even the current file to log to(making it so you don't have to pass through the current log file to each subclass.)
+- Find a way to not have to pass the current log file to every subclass and function.
+- Add more error handling for the program.
+- Create an automatic update system.

 ### Credit: